 Multicultural & Social Justice Education Programs

 GS Student Life is committed to fostering a welcoming and inclusive community that celebrates the diverse experiences of the GS student body.
+All programs, events, and groups are open to all GS students irrespective of identity or sex.

 Program Offerings